Account planning: Planning process

 It is safe to say that the way planning works varies from agency to agency, and even within an agency, from planner to planner.
 A typical account planning cycle starts with a study of the brief from the client and secondary research, meaning any research that is currently available.
 Then the planner must delve into the consumer and retrieve primary research that is applicable to the client brief.
 The planner must brief the creative on the upcoming campaign.
 Understanding the brand attitudes and its individual elements is important to the diagnostic research.
 At this point all the information must be funneled into a creative brief and presented to the creative team.
-It is important that the account planner rationalize the advertising and its message to the client.
+It is important that the account planner rationalizes the advertising and its message to the client.
 Once chosen or approved by the client the planner can take steps to pre-test the ads to ensure that the research, branding, message recall and ideas of the consumer are appropriately applied and at satisfactory levels.
 The account planner's job never ends.
 Once the advertising is public, the planner must constantly evaluate the campaign for effectiveness, so that changes can be made if necessary.

-In today's advertising field, "almost every advertising agency (and their clients) benefits from a disciplined system for devising communications/advertising/commercial strategy and enhancing its ability to produce outstanding creative solutions that will be effective in the marketplace."
+In today's advertising field, "almost every advertising agency (and their clients) benefit from a disciplined system for devising communications/advertising/commercial strategy and enhancing its ability to produce outstanding creative solutions that will be effective in the marketplace."
 It is the account planner's task to act as the "consumer's conscience" and guide this process through the use of their knowledge of the consumer.

 Stanley Pollitt believed that the following three attributes are essential in producing effective account planning: